iwonderanddev/tech-challenges/backend/README.md

 ### Stage 1

-Expose the surveys throw an api endpoint for read purpose.
+Expose the surveys through an api endpoint for read purpose.

 The API result must be:
 ```JSON